-Nonprofits need to get comfortable charging fees, however, because not only is doing so perfectly legal, but such fees can be an important source of additional revenue, allowing for growth and ultimately serving the mission.
+Nonprofits need to get comfortable charging fees, however, because not only is doing so perfectly legal in most circumstances, but such fees can be an important source of additional revenue, allowing for growth and ultimately serving the mission.

-Here are ideas on what your nonprofit could be charging for:
+Here are ideas on what your nonprofit organization could be charging members of the public for:

 - Consultations.
 Maybe your nonprofit has developed a program that can benefit sectors of the community outside its immediate client base.
 If so, then other organizations might want to consult with you, either to work with your nonprofit or to start their own program.
 If looking to start their own program, they likely want you to tell them what your nonprofit does and how it does it.
 They basically want your business model so as to copy it.
 If you're okay with that, then by all means, consult away.
 But you could be charging for your time and effort, as well as for sharing your secrets.